 - Estimated closing costs and cash needed at the time of closing

-Much like the loan estimate above, a closing disclosure supplies what is now the detailed and expected final information concerning your loan.
-This document is to be delivered to you within three days of closing so that you completely understand all of the financial requirements and closing costs.
+Much like the loan estimate, a closing disclosure supplies what is now the detailed and expected final information concerning your loan.
+The document will be delivered to you within three days of closing so that you completely understand all of the financial requirements and closing costs.

-Closing day is an exciting time and you should have your signature hand well rested as there are a lot of papers to sign.
-In addition, you'll need to bring whatever necessary cash — cashier’s check — that is required from your closing disclosure to signing.
-Once all of the documents have been signed and notarized, you will likely be given your keys and your new life in your new home begins.
+Closing day is an exciting time and you should have your signature hand well-rested, as there are a lot of papers to sign.
+Beforehand, you'll need to make a wire transfer or get a cashier’s check with the cash to close as outlined on your closing disclosure.
+Once all the documents have been signed and notarized, you will likely be given your keys and your new life in your new home begins.